Earliest information: 1830 (?1819)

 1890+ Owned by Mrs. Martha Ann Platt: (an agreement re access for inspection of drains between MAP and Henry d'O W Astley)

-1891 (KD) Mrs. Mary Froome, boarding school, College House, High Street (first reference to name of College House)
+1891 (Kelly's Directory) Mrs. Mary Froome, boarding school, College House, High Street (first reference to name of College House)

 Mary Tubb, boarding house (c1920-c1930)

-1920s (Leo Cowell Townshend) Mrs. Mary Tubb ran a boarding house (ie no longer a school).
+1920s (Leo Cowell Townshend) Mrs. Mary Tubb ran a boarding house (ie it was no longer a school).
 (Husband Harry Tubb died in 1920s).
 Sold to Mr & Mrs Large.

 Mr & Mrs Large, guest house (c1930-c1945)

 1930s (Leo Cowell Townshend) Mr & Mrs James Large – retired butler of Sir Harrison Hughes, Denford Manor.
 Ran guest house for fishermen.
-Daughter was Mrs. Kitty Cowell-Townehend.
-Sold to Stephen Neate
+Daughter was Mrs. Kitty Cowell-Townshend.
+Sold to Stephen Neate.

-1939 (Blacket's) J. Large, College House boarding establishment
+1939 (Blacket's Directory) J. Large, College House boarding establishment

 1946 (Mr & Mrs Charles Low) Mr. Stephen Neate (owner) leased to Mrs Norah Howe (Mrs. Tubb's daughter).
 Ran boarding house.
 Emigrated to Australia in 1951.